WICG/navigation-api/README.md

 The navigation API's navigation interception again gives us the tool to fix this.

-By default, any navigation that is intercepted and converted into a single-page navigation using `navigateEvent.transitionWhile()` will cause focus to reset to the `<body>` element, or to the first element with the `autofocus=""` attribute set (if there is one).
-This focus reset will happen after the promise passed to `transitionWhile()` settles.
+By default, any navigation that is intercepted and converted into a single-page navigation using `navigateEvent.intercept()` will cause focus to reset to the `<body>` element, or to the first element with the `autofocus=""` attribute set (if there is one).
+This focus reset will happen after any promises returned by handlers passed to `intercept()` settle.
 However, this focus reset will not take place if the user or developer has manually changed focus while the promise was settling, and that element is still visible and focusable.

-This behavior can be customized using the second options argument to `transitionWhile()`:
+This behavior can be customized using `intercept()`'s `focusReset` option:

-- `e.transitionWhile(promise, { focusReset: "after-transition" })`: the default behavior, described above.
+- `e.intercept({ handler, focusReset: "after-transition" })`: the default behavior, described above.
-- `e.transitionWhile(promise, { focusReset: "manual" })`: does not reset the focus, and leaves it where it is.
+- `e.intercept({ handler, focusReset: "manual" })`: does not reset the focus, and leaves it where it is.
 (Although, it might get [reset anyway](https://html.spec.whatwg.org/#focus-fixup-rule) if the element is removed from the DOM or similar.)
 The application will manually manage focus changes.

 In general, the default behavior is a best-effort attempt at cross-document navigation parity.
 But if developers invest some extra work, they can do even better: